-The Sigsbee Deep, named for the Commander and surveyor Charles Dwight Sigsbee who discovered it, is the deepest point in the Gulf of Mexico averaging between 3,750 and 4,384 meters.
-Located in between the U.S coast and Yucatan Peninsula, this Deep rests on an area of salt beds created millions of years ago.
+How deep is the Gulf of Mexico at the furthest point from its surface?
+The Sigsbee Deep, named for the commander and surveyor Charles Dwight Sigsbee, who discovered it, is the deepest point in the Gulf of Mexico averaging between 3,750 and 4,384 meters.
+Located between the U.S. coast and Yucatan Peninsula, this deep rest on an area of salt beds created millions of years ago.
 The evaporation and filling of saltwater in the basin over the millennia created deposits and mounds that today appear as cliffs bordering Sigsbee Deep.

 How Was the Gulf of Mexico Formed?

 Before the Gulf of Mexico exists the landscape was a continuous mountain range that spanned from Central Mexico up to West Texas, Oklahoma, and Alabama where it connected to the Appalachia Mountains.
 However, around 300 million years ago, in the late Triassic period, plate tectonics caused rifting within Pangea, and a rich oceanic basin created what is now the world’s largest gulf.

 Over the next 150 million years the gulf continued to deepen and enlarge with the movements of the earth.
 The Gulf of Mexico is an inlet connecting Mexico and the United States to the ocean and is a marginal sea of the Atlantic Ocean.
 It’s over 600,000 square miles and from east to west it covers 932 miles.
 Nearly half of the basin is compromised of shallow continental-shelf waters and due to the separation from the Atlantic Ocean, there are minimal tidal ranges.